naiveai/blog/cl9d0o351000a09l9fwzpcs7w.md

 Thanks for reading this long!
 I hope you came to appreciate the coolness of `nom` and parser-combinators in general the same way I did.
 If you have any feedback at all, I'd appreciate leaving some in the comments.
-If you learned something from this article, I'd appreciate that, too!
+If you learned something from this article, I'd appreciate a like as well!

 *Cover image courtesy of [XKCD](https://xkcd.com/1171/).*